lucarin91/WS-seminar/slides.md

 ## Digest HTTP Authentication *[rfc7616]*
-It's a challenge response system, where the password is not transmitted in clear text.
+It's a challenge response system, where the password is not transmitted as plain text.

-The server send a random `nonce` and the client reply with `hash(user:password:nonce)`
+The server sends a random `nonce` and the client replies with `HASH(username:password:nonce)`

 ```
 Authorization: Digest username="Mufasa",